garcia1901l/laravel-activity-lite/README.md

 This will:

-- Create the SQLite database at: `storage/logs/activity_lite.sqlite`
+- Create the MongoDB database
 - Run the required migrations

 ---